| | Hemifacial Microsomia: Treatment

 reduces the need for additional operations to build up the soft tissues

-- The teeth usually fit together fairly normally before using a distracter.
+of the face.
+The teeth usually fit together fairly normally before using a distracter.

 However, after distraction, with one side of the lower jaw longer, the